 - Scarring and disfigurement

-- Punitive damages, more likely in hit-and-run cases because a driver intentionally left the scene
+- Punitive damages are more likely in hit-and-run cases because a driver intentionally left the scene.

 What Happens When a Victim Cannot Locate the Hit-and-Run Driver?

 One common reason drivers leave the scene of the accident they caused is because they are uninsured.
 Even if you locate the driver, sue them, and win your case, you could have difficulty collecting the jury award if he is uninsured.
 Uninsured drivers typically would have insurance if they had the financial means.